The North Carolina Coast Feature

 Cape Lookout National Seashore

-Exchange real-world stress for the magical wonderlands of this 55-mi stretch extending from the historic Portsmouth Island village to Shackleford Banks ' wild horses.
+Exchange real-world stress for the magical wonderlands of this 56-mile stretch extending from the historic Portsmouth Island village to Shackleford Banks' wild horses.
 The 28,400 acres of uninhabited land and marsh include remote, sandy islands linked to the mainland by nothing more than private ferries.
 You can climb an old lighthouse, see historic buildings in abandoned fishing villages, set up camp, stay in an old-timey cabin, or keep a lookout for loggerhead sea turtles nesting at night.

-This 21-mi-long island is anchored by the family-friendly towns of Atlantic Beach at the east end and Emerald Isle at the west end.
+This 21-mile-long island is anchored by the family-friendly towns of Atlantic Beach at the east end and Emerald Isle at the west end.
 Both offer shopping, fishing, parking, and kids' activities.

 Quiet and upscale, with longtime family homes and striking contemporary cottages jamming the lifeguard-protected shore, Wrightsville Beach is a perfect family or couples retreat.
 The white-sand beaches are sports-lovers' favorites.
 Surfers, kayakers, paddle boarders, and body boarders dig Wrightsville's tasty waves while anglers love its concrete fishing pier.
 College kids fill downtown clubs at night.
 Arrive early, as paid parking spaces fill up quickly.